KRobinson414/katies-nc-news/UserStories.md

 # 'Must Have' User Stories

-x As a user, I should be able to view a list of all articles.

-- As a user, I should be able to view a list of all articles on a specific topic.
+x As a user, I should be able to view a list of all articles. x As a user, I should be able to view a list of all articles on a specific topic.

 - As a user, I should be able to view an individual article.
 - As a user, I should be able to view an individual article's comments.
 - As a user, I should be able to sort articles by date created, comment_count & votes